tianzhi0549/CTPN/README.md

     * Open Makefile.config and set `WITH_PYTHON_LAYER := 1`.
 If you want to use CUDNN, please also set `CUDNN := 1`.
 Note: To use CUDNN, you need to download CUDNN from NVIDIA's official website, and install it in advance.
 The CUDNN version we use is 3.0.
     * Run `make -j && make pycaffe`.

-3. After Caffe is set up, you need to download a trained model (about 78M) from [Google Drive](https://drive.google.com/open?id=0B7c5Ix-XO7hqQWtKQ0lxTko4ZGs), and then populate it into directory `models`.
+3. After Caffe is set up, you need to download a trained model (about 78M) from [Google Drive](https://drive.google.com/open?id=0B7c5Ix-XO7hqQWtKQ0lxTko4ZGs) or [Our website](http://textdet.com/downloads/ctpn_trained_model.caffemodel), and then populate it into directory `models`.
 The model's name should be ` ctpn_trained_model.caffemodel`.

 4. Now, be sure you are in the root directory of the codes.
 Run `make` to compile some cython files.